Reese Hogan Guest Post–“Music, Art, and Connection: How Artists Benefit One Another Through Creation”

 Our art is what brings us together.

 Reese Hogan loves nothing more than creating broken relationships in broken worlds.
-With a Bachelor’s degree in English and a minor in journalism, Hogan has spent the last twenty years honing her craft by taking classes, listening to podcasts, and attending writing workshops and critique groups.
-She is passionate about music, especially alternative and punk rock, and adamantly believes that art can reach out in a way no other form of communication can.
-She lives with her family in New Mexico.
+With a Bachelor’s degree in English and a minor in journalism, Hogan has spent the last twenty years honing his craft by taking classes, listening to podcasts, and attending writing workshops and critique groups.
+He is passionate about music, especially alternative and punk rock, and adamantly believes that art can reach out in a way no other form of communication can.
+He lives with his family in New Mexico.